-Is Spirulina safe?
+Is spirulina safe?
 I heard that it can contain toxins, such as BMAA and microcystin toxin.

-Concern has been raised by the fact that BMAA, a neurotoxic compound, can be produced by organisms related to Spirulina -- a common ingredient in dietary supplements, including "green" powders and drinks.
-Commonly referred to as a blue-green algae, Spirulina is actually a type of cyanobacteria (formerly called blue-green algae) and many cyanobacteria can produce BMAA.
-However, small studies suggest that dietary supplements with Spirulina are generally safe.
+Concern has been raised by the fact that BMAA, a neurotoxic compound, can be produced by organisms related to spirulina -- a common ingredient in dietary supplements, including "green" powders and drinks.
+Commonly referred to as a blue-green algae, spirulina is actually a type of cyanobacteria (formerly called blue-green algae) and many cyanobacteria can produce BMAA.
+However, small studies suggest that dietary supplements with spirulina are generally safe.
 Concerns remain, however, about other blue-green algae, particularly Aph. flos-aquae.

-Get the details about this in the Greens and Whole Foods Powders and Pills Review >>
+Get the details, and see the results of our tests of powders and pills containing spirulina (three of which failed our tests), in the Greens and Whole Foods Powders and Pills Review >>

-Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now
+Join today to unlock all member benefits including full access to all CL Answers and over 1,400 reviews.Join Now

 Already a member?
 Sign In Here.